 Access Materials Remotely

-By saving content in the cloud, you can be sure that you can access all necessary materials away from your typical office workstation.
+By saving content in the cloud, you can be sure that you can access necessary materials from multiple locations and devices.

 - Backup critical teaching materials including lectures, assignments, instructions, quizzes, discussion topics, syllabus, schedule, and other important documents.
 Store using UA Box so materials can be accessed remotely, and shared if needed.